fayena/PILN/README.md

  You can run the code and do testing without having any electronics connected.
 To run testing change "Debug = False" to "Debug = True"
  You can change temperature rise and decrease by changing "TempRise += (CycleOnSec*5)" and "TempRise = TempRise - 2"

-EDIT JULY 22, 2020:   After doing some routine updates on the raspberry pi, the pilnfired.py daemon would no longer run.
-Running these commands fixed the issue.
-I did not try doing a clean install to see if the install still worked.

-pi@raspberrypi:~/Adafruit_Python_MAX31856 $ pip install -r requirements.txt

-and then

-pi@raspberrypi:~/Adafruit_Python_MAX31856 $ pip install ./.

 ![screen shot of frizing wiring](https://raw.githubusercontent.com/fayena/PILN/master/Fritzing%20wiring%20diagram.png)